|Allegro CL version 10.1|

 After the initialization functions are called, the startup-dialog is displayed (unless it has been disabled).

-If you have worked on any projects, when you start the IDE in Allegro CL 8.1, you are shown the startup-dialog asking about projects: whether you want an existing project opened or a new project created or do not want a project opened.
-If there are no recent projects, the dialog does not appear so you will not see it the first time the Allegro CL 8.1 IDE is started.
+When you start the IDE in Allegro CL 10.1, you are shown the startup-dialog asking about projects: whether you want an existing project opened or a new project created or do not want a project opened by default.
+The first time the Allegro CL 10.1 IDE is started, the dialog looks like this:

 You can arrange to have this dialog suppressed (with, for example, the check box near the bottom).
 If this dialog is not displayed, the IDE is started with no current project.
 You can at any time create a new project or open an existing one with File | New Project or File | Open Project.